timmc/commapps/roles/matrix/README.md

 The dendrite service is compiled from source given a pinned Git commit.

+The role must be run with a `matrix__cfg` object containing the bulk of the config; this allows for a staging and a production environment to be defined in vars rather than the runbook.
+(In my case, `m.staging.appux.com` and `matrix.appux.com`.)

 ## Setup

 Dendrite is configured with a `server_name` of `appux.com`.
 That